 If I could, I would wear dresses every day for the rest of my life and would not mind one bit.
 During my primary school days, we were permitted to wear ‘colored dress‘ on Wednesdays.
 On one such Wednesday, in the first grade, I remember refusing to remove my suit jacket even though we were playing under the blistering sun.
 The reason being, in my little head, I thought that the suit dress I was wearing looked identical to the one Lady Diana wore in one of the magazine pictures, and I was — and still am — a huge fan of people’s princess Diana for her philanthropic work and her fashion choices.
-Looking back now, I realize that my admiration of Lady Diana’s style and Enid Blyton through her Famous Five books laid the foundation for what would later become my obsession with all things British.
+Looking back now, I realize that my admiration of Lady Diana’s style and Enid Blyton through her Famous Five books laid the foundation for what would later become my obsession with British things.

 “… If I loved you less, I might be able to talk about it more”.